Home » Recipes » Bread Recipes » Olive Tomato Whole Wheat Focaccia

 Bake the Focaccia

-• Be sure you’re using bread flour and not all-purpose flour to ensure that the bread has its classic chewy texture.
+• Be sure you’re using bread flour and not all-purpose flour to give the bread its classic chewy texture.

-• This bread can dry out quickly, so make sure you wrap any leftovers in plastic wrap to keep it moist.
+• To prevent drying out, make sure you wrap any leftovers in plastic wrap.

 • Top with caramelized onions.

-• Add some tomato sauce or pesto and Parmesan cheese to turn it into a delicious pizza.
+• Once cooled, top with tomato sauce or pesto and Parmesan cheese to turn it into a delicious pizza-style focaccia.

-• Sprinkle with crushed red pepper flakes for a kick of heat.
+• Sprinkle with crushed red pepper flakes for a little spice.

-• Leave out the olives and tomatoes; top with cinnamon and sugar before baking for a delightful breakfast treat.
+• Leave out the olives and tomatoes; top with cinnamon and sugar before baking for a great breakfast treat.

 • Add the zest of a lemon to brighten up the flavor.